Scout24/snakepit/README.md

 ## Status

 This tool is in an early alpha stage and the output is guaranteed to change.
-Feedback, comments and pull-requests welcome.
+Feedback, comments and pull-requests welcome, but please do bear in mind that, this is work in progress and therefore probably full of many, many horrible bugs.

 ## Licence